petervdpas/goop2/internal/rendezvous/docs/05-templates.md

 4. Optionally add `schema.sql` for database tables.
 5. Optionally add Lua functions in `lua/functions/` for server-side logic.

 The template will appear in the store and can be installed by any peer connected to that rendezvous server.
-You can also add additional template directories to the templates service using its `extra_dirs` config.
+The templates service supports `extra_dirs` in its config for loading templates from multiple directories.